 There’s a better way, however.
 Contrast Microsoft’s tack with that of the Document Foundation, whose values favor and empower the user rather than the organization.
 Among others, here’s a particularly nice gem from their core values: We commit ourselves to allow users of office productivity software to retain the intellectual property in the documents they create, by use of open document formats and open standards.

-And we find that when you outout a PDF from Libreoffice it doesn’t alter your title.
+And we find that when you output a PDF from Libreoffice it doesn’t alter your title.
 Cool.